paundra0217/paundra0217/projectdetails/peak.md

 | Space        | Jump             |
 | Q       | Soar   |

+## 💼 My Responsilibites
+As the sole programmer on this 2D game project, I was responsible for the entire development pipeline.
+This included designing and implementing game mechanics, creating interactive environments, and developing the player character's movement and abilities.
+I integrated various assets, such as sprites and sound effects, to bring the game world to life.
+Through meticulous testing and debugging, I delivered a polished and enjoyable gaming experience.

 ## 📋 Project Info and Developers
 This project using Unity 2022.3.12f1 ([Repository Link](https://github.com/paundra0217/TG7T6))